MsSam08/MsSam08/README.md

 ---

-> *“Turning data into decisions — one cloud pipeline at a time.”*
+⭐ *“Transforming data into insight, and insight into sustainable impact.”*